Flashdance: Filming

+The film was shot between October 18, 1982, and December 30, 1982, in Pittsburgh and Los Angeles.

 The dimly lit cinematography and montage-style editing are due in part to the fact that most of Jennifer Beals' dancing in the film was performed by a body double.
 Her main dance double is the French actress Marine Jahan, while the breakdancing that Alex performs in the audition sequence at the end of the film was doubled by the male dancer Crazy Legs.
 The shot of Alex diving through the air in slow motion during the audition sequence was performed by Sharon Shapiro, who was a professional gymnast.
 The producers of the film stated they had made no secret of having used a double for Beals, and that Jahan's name did not appear because Paramount Pictures shortened the closing credits.
 Marine Jahan was told that her involvement was hidden because "they didn't want to break the magic of the film".